-Purple is a fascinating color!
-It exudes mystical, sensual energy, yet it signifies power, wisdom, and creativity.
-Artistically, it’s the combination of the two primary colors red and blue.
-Depending on how much red or blue is in the mixture, there’s an infinite number of purple shades: lilac, mauve, amethyst, violet, lavender, etc.
+Purple is a fascinating color that exudes mystical, sensual energy, while also signifying power, wisdom, and creativity.
+Artistically, it’s the combination of the primary colors red and blue.
+Depending on how much red or blue is in the mixture, there’s an infinite number of purple shades: lilac, mauve, amethyst, violet, lavender, and more.

 Gardeners also have an astounding array of purple flowers to choose from for planting.
 Roses, tulips, irises, pansies, wisteria, and hydrangea are some garden plants that are well-known (and beloved!) for their purple variation.

 When it comes to tropical flowers, however, purple is somewhat a scarcity!
 Most tropical plants produce flowers in red, pink, yellow, or even white, but rarely in purple.
 Nevertheless, there are a few extraordinary purple tropical flowers that you can plant in your garden.
-These purple beauties are not only unique but also stunning to look at!
+These purple beauties are incredibly unique and visually stunning!